open-resources/dash_curriculum/_sources/part1/chapter2.md

 if __name__ == '__main__':
     app.run_server()
 ```
-In order to display the app through the browser, we add these statements to "Launch the server". { !!!
+In order to display the app through the browser, we add these statements to "Launch the server".

+{ !!!
 TO-DO !!!
 Add a bried explanation on why we need a server}

 This section is pretty much static and fixed for any Dash app you may create.

 Once we have the full code ready and saved in a .py file, we need to launch it:
-[.gif on how to launch the code via .py and what is displayed in the terminal output]
+[.gif showing how to launch the .py file of this chapter via VS code, displaying the Console output]

 After launching the app, we will see the following console output:
 ```